 Steps to take after completing the CliftonStrengths assessment

 From there, spend some time thinking about how you’re currently using these strengths in your daily life.
-Are there situations where you could build on these strengths more effectively?
+Are there situations where you could refine these strengths more effectively?
 You can also discuss the results with your manager to determine how you can leverage them in your current role.

-You can use your strengths for goal setting and focus on trying to build on your strengths rather than your weaknesses.
-Come up with a plan for how you’ll implement your strengths and set daily or weekly action items.
+You can use your strengths for goal-setting and focus on trying to build on your strengths rather than minimizing your weaknesses.
+Come up with a plan addressing how you’ll implement your strengths at work, and set daily or weekly action items.
 You can also take further courses or workshops that help you develop your skills.

 Comparing CliftonStrengths to other workplace assessments

 • DiSC: The DiSC personality test measures four different criteria — dominance, influence, steadiness, and conscientiousness.
-It helps individuals understand how they relate to others in the workplace and is often used for team building.
-However, DiSC focuses on behavioral styles, while CliftonStrengths measures your individual strengths.
+It helps individuals understand how they relate to others in the workplace and is often used for team-building.
+However, DiSC focuses on behavioral styles, while CliftonStrengths measures one’s individual strengths.

-• Myers-Briggs: Myers-Briggs categorizes individuals based on sixteen different personality types, which can help build self-awareness.
+• Myers-Briggs: Myers-Briggs categorizes individuals based on 16 personality types, which can help build self-awareness.
 However, some argue that the Myers-Briggs test isn’t scientific and can lead to inflexible thinking.

-• Enneagram: The Enneagram classifies people into nine different personality types, and it looks at the core motivations and fears of each person.
+• The Enneagram: The Enneagram test classifies people into nine personality types, and it explains the core motivations and fears of each personality.
 The test explains how each personality type behaves when they’re thriving and when they’re under stress.
-In comparison, CliftonStrengths doesn’t spend time talking about your weaknesses.
+In comparison, CliftonStrengths doesn’t address an individual’s weaknesses.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.